 Why must I pay an entry fee?

-All revenues generated by the prize, including those from entry fees, are applied toward the costs of delivering this new programme.
+All revenues generated by the prize, including those from entry fees, are applied toward the costs of delivering this programme.
 These costs include the prize, fees, shipping, brokerage, insurance, installation, documentation, promotion, reception, and general administration.

 What are the goals of the prize?

-The prize has been designed to fill the void left by past prizes that no longer exist and to create new opportunities for artists in the “new normal” of a pandemic and post-pandemic world.
+The prize has been designed to fill the void left by past prizes that no longer exist and to create new opportunities for artists in the “new normal” of a post-pandemic world.
 The goals of the prize are to bring photographic artworks to the careful and considered attention of experts in the field; to create professional opportunities for photographic artists that have not previously existed; and to provide cash, visibility and prestige to the winning artists in the service of their ongoing careers.
 Ultimately, the goal is to lay the foundation for a prize that, with the support of partners, sponsors and donors, will increase in value over time.

 I still require further assistance.